An official website of the United States government

 The Atlantic White Cedar Swamp Trail meanders through one of the most unique and intriguing areas on Cape Cod.
 The swamp is an isolated remnant of an ecosystem created after the last ice age and now normally found in mid-Canada or further north.

-A favorite visitor destination, this boardwalk trail through a white cedar swamp trail requires repair and replacement of wooden boardwalk sections that have become deteriorated.
-800 lineal feet of trail will be repaired.
-As a Centennial Challenge project, this work will be accomplished through both federal funds and a 50% match from Friends of the Cape Cod National Seashore.
-Getting ahead of these repairs before the trail becomes unsafe will allow for continued visitor access in the future.
+A favorite visitor destination, this boardwalk trail through a white cedar swamp trail required repair and replacement of wooden boardwalk sections that had become deteriorated.
+800 lineal feet of trail were repaired.
+As a Centennial Challenge project, this work was accomplished through both federal funds and a 50% match from Friends of the Cape Cod National Seashore.
+Getting ahead of these repairs before the trail becomes unsafe allows for continued visitor access in the future.

 Time lapse video of the Herring Cove parking lot realignment project completed in 2019.
 Video courtesy of Classic Site Solutions.